 Our Matcha comes in two grades to meet the needs of every buyer.
 We carry both Premium Ceremonial Grade and Culinary Grade matchas.
 The two matcha vary in tastes, texture, and price.

-Please note: There are a lot of cheap “green tea powders” on the market sold as matcha.
+There are a lot of cheap “green tea powders” on the market sold as matcha.
 These poor quality versions are dull green, lacking in aroma, and have a bitter taste.
-Even though all matcha is in fact a green tea powder, not all green tea powders are a true matcha.
-Don’t be fooled by these dull, tasteless copies.
+Even though all matcha is in fact a green tea powder, not all green tea powders are true matcha.
+Do not be fooled by dull, tasteless copies.

 Culinary grade matcha is much better suited for recipes such as smoothies, green tea lattes, and desserts.
 Culinary grade matcha has a stronger flavor that stands up well with sugars, fats, and other flavors.
 An added bonus is that this grade of matcha is more affordable, allowing you to experiment with matcha food to your heart’s content.